Arrhythmiagamer23/SonicRobotModAddendum/about.md

 Just as you know:
 You Don't need the original Sonic Robot mod to get the fangame characters, you can get this mod.

-The option for the Sonic Cube and Sonic Ball are enabled automatically when loaded for the first time, these options can be turned off anythime.
+The option for the Sonic Cube and Sonic Ball are enabled automatically when loaded for the first time, these options can be turned off anytime.

 New Skins:
 Tunnel The Mole (From Sonic Galactic)